refactorsaurusrex/journal-cli/README.md

 ## Installation

-Soon, you'll be able to install this with [Chocolatey](https://chocolatey.org/).
-But I haven't gotten to that yet.
-In the meantime, your best bet is to clone this repo and run it from code.
+While `journal-cli` targets PowerShell 6, thus making it theoretically cross-platform, I haven't yet made any effort to get it working on Mac or Linux.
+So, for now, this is Windows only.

+I also haven't published the code to any package management feeds yet.
+Eventually it will be installable from [Chocolatey](https://chocolatey.org/) and the [PowerShellGallery](https://www.powershellgallery.com).
+For the immediate term, the only way to get the tool is to clone the repo and run the code directly.
+Super lame, I know, but it won't be this way for long.

 ### Usage